by Jan Novák, Jaromír 99

 Rights sold: Germany (Voland & Quist), France (Presque Lune), Great Britain (Centrala), Poland (Centrala), Ukraine (Centrala), Spain (Nordica Libros)

-Visually arresting graphic novel in a unique and specific style of noir.
+Visually arresting graphic novel in a unique style of noir

 – Jaromír 99 (Jaromír Švejdík)

 “The adventures of the Mašín brothers and their team are portrayed with rawness and concision, without any moralizing.
 The book deserves the attention of anyone interested in comics, as well as those who would rather not surf the web or read long books.”

 “On the one hand, Novák sketches the Mašíns as impetuous and impulsive boys who act like Wild West gunfighters; on the other, he recognizes the depths of their courage, their allegiance to their cause, and their absolute refusal to yield to totalitarianism in either theory or practice.”